Willsu00/PDC_BlackJack/README.md

-BlackJack for PDC Project 1

-REQUIREMENTS:
-- NetBeans 14 JDK 11
+Development in NETBeans 14 JDK 11